puppetlabs/packaging/README.md

 and job name are obtained via the team build-data file from [the build data repository](https://github.com/puppetlabs/build-data)

+The data from this repository can be used to edit any of these parameters, including the Jenkins url and job for which to kick off the build.
+In order to do this, a new branch must be pushed to the repo with altered parameters, and the local TEAM environment variable must be set to the name of the new branch before invoking the Jenkins task.

+This is especially useful for redirecting builds to a test instance of a Jenkins job, simply by altering the jenkins_build_host and jenkins_packaging_job parameters to reflect the location of the new Jenkins job.

 4) $PROJECT - the project we're building, e.g. facter, puppet.
 This is used later in determining the target for the build artifacts on the distribution server